Saad007Khan/PropertyPrompts/connectivity.md

 **Format:**
 ```
-"The location is primarily served by [Highway Number/Name] and [Highway 2] providing access to [major cities/regions if known]"
+"The location is primarily served by [Highway Number/Name] and [Highway 2]"

 OR for single highway:
 "The location is served by [Highway Number/Name]"

 OR for local roads:
-"The location is served primarily by local roads with access to [nearby highway] ([X] km away)"
+"The location is served primarily by local roads with access to [nearby highway]"

-OR if not verifiable:
+OR if not available:
-"Not verifiable on map."
+"Data not available"
 ```

 **Examples:**
 - "The location is primarily served by NH66 (Goa coastal highway)"
 - "The location is served by NH48 and State Highway 1"
 - "The area is served by E11 (Sheikh Zayed Road)"
-- "The location is primarily served by local roads with access to NH748 (5 km away)"
+- "The location is served primarily by local roads with access to NH748"

 ---

 ## CRITICAL RULES

-### 1. Map Verification Requirement
+### 1. Web Search Verification Requirement
-- **ONLY** use information verifiable on Google Maps or OpenStreetMap
+- **ONLY** use information verifiable through web search
 - **NEVER** invent place names, distances, or highway numbers
-- If uncertain, use exact phrase: "Not verifiable on map."
+- If uncertain or conflicting data, use: "Data not available"
-- Cross-verify distances with map measurement tools
+- Cross-verify critical information with multiple sources

 ### 2. Distance Standards
 - **Always in kilometers (km)** - no miles
 - Round to **nearest whole kilometer**
-- Use driving distance (road distance), not straight-line
+- Use driving distance (road distance) when available
 - For airports, use road distance to terminal
 - For trains, use road distance to station building

 ### 3. Travel Time Guidelines
 - Mark all travel times as **approximate**: "(~X hours)" or "(~X min)"
-- Use Google Maps estimated time when available
+- Use travel time from search results when available
 - Otherwise estimate using speed guidelines:
   - **Mixed roads**: ~50 km/h average
   - **Highways**: ~80 km/h average